Last Updated on

 The second layer in the Leesa mattress consists of 2 inches of memory foam.
 This layer is responsible for body contouring and pressure relief, which the Leesa excels at vs. other foam mattresses at this price.

 At the bottom of the Leesa, the foundation layer is made from 6 inches of high-density support foam, bringing the entire mattress thickness to 10 inches.
 The foundation foam provides foundational support and is also breathable, which further helps in keeping the Leesa mattress cool on warm summer nights.

-The open-cell foam in the Casper's top layer helps to keep the mattress cool and provides a nice bounce – a bit more than the Leesa, which makes the Casper more friendly for amorous couples 😉
+The open-cell foam (Casper calls it Airscape foam) in the Casper's top layer helps to keep the mattress cool and provides a nice bounce – a bit more than the Leesa, which makes the Casper more friendly for amorous couples 😉

-A third zoned foam layer provides three zones of varying-density foam that supports your hips with a firmer foam to provide better support and gives your shoulders a softer foam so they sink a bit deeper.
+A second zoned memory foam layer provides three zones of varying-density foam that supports your hips with a firmer foam to provide better support and gives your shoulders a softer foam so they sink a bit deeper.
 This makes the updated Casper a good choice for side sleepers.

 The bottom layer is made of high-density foam, providing support to the top layers of the mattress.

-All together, the four layers bring the mattress thickness to 10 inches, same as the Leesa.
+All together, the three layers bring the mattress thickness to 11 inches, an inch taller than Leesa.

 While not 100% natural like Leesa, the memory and foundational foams in the Casper are Certipur certified.

 Both Leesa and Casper offer one-size-fit-all comfort level mattresses.
 You have no firmer or softer options.